8YBY8sd/cse15l-lab-reports/lab-report-4-week-8.md

 Small change:

 There is a small (<10 lines) code change that will make my program work for snippet 3 and all related cases that have newlines in brackets and parentheses.
 First, it needs to check there doesn't have one empty line after "(" or before ")".
-Second, it needs to check there doesn't have any space before the link. finally, it needs to check there doesn't have any empty lines between the middle of brackets and parentheses.
+Second, it needs to check there doesn't have any space before the link.
+Finally, it needs to check there doesn't have any empty lines between the middle of brackets and parentheses.